Gerardo Joseph Colacicco: Auxiliary Bishop of New York

 Pope Francis appointed Colacicco as an auxiliary bishop for the Archdiocese of New York on October 10, 2019.
 On December 10, 2019, Colacicco was consecrated as a bishop by Cardinal Timothy Dolan, with Archbishop Henry J. Mansell and Auxiliary Bishop Gerald Walsh acting as co-consecrators.

 As auxiliary bishop, Colacicco is the episcopal vicar for the northern counties of the archdiocese which include Dutchess, Orange, Putnam, Ulster, and Sullivan counties.
 In April 2020, as part of the Good Friday liturgy at St. Patrick's Cathedral, Colacicco gave a meditation on the seven last words said to have been spoken by Jesus from the cross.
 Due to the coronavirus pandemic, the service was live-streamed.
-His reflections were subsequently published in Beneath the Cross.Colacicco is a member of the Knights of Columbus and is an associate chaplain for the New York State Council of the Knights.
+His reflections were subsequently published in Beneath the Cross.
+Colacicco is a member of the Knights of Columbus and is an associate chaplain for the New York State Council of the Knights.

+In April 2026, he was named Vicar for the Clergy of the Archdiocese of New York by Archbishop Ronald Hicks.